ChoraichiFadwa/TextMiningSentimentAnalysis/README.md

 ## Overview

-This project performs **sentiment analysis** on software amazon product reviews using classical ML models (SVM, Random Forest, KNN).
+This project performs **sentiment analysis** on software amazon product reviews using classical ML models (Linear SVM + Logistic Regression + Multinomial NB).
 It includes **data preprocessing**, **feature extraction**, and **model training**, all from **Colab notebooks** with **Drive integration** to save progress across sessions.

 ---